 A young traveller arrived on the Saxonia yesterday, an orphan girl of seven years, sent from Liverpool, England, to her grandmother in Dakota.
 She came alone but, as may well be imagined, she found friends on the ship and did not lack the kindest care.

-108. Describe some favorite character from history, or bring to the class a well-written description taken from some book.
+92. Describe some favorite character from history, or bring to the class a well-written description taken from some book which you have read.